 Traditionally, when designing a system, engineers and architects would need to plan for and provision sufficient computing capacity in order to handle the maximum possible peaks in demand.
 For a retailer or bank, for example, this could be the annual Black Friday sales when the number of users visiting a website and making purchases is likely to be at their absolute peak.

-Typically, this will be controlled by system monitoring tools — tracking the utilization of a target resource, for example, CPU load, or memory consumption, and matching the amount of resources deployed in order to keep utilization at a performant and cost-effective level.
-With cloud elasticity, users avoid paying for unused capacity or idle resources while maintaining the ability to scale up and respond to peaks in demand for their systems.
+Typically, this will be controlled by system monitoring tools — tracking the utilization of a target resource such as CPU load or memory consumption, and matching the amount of resources deployed in order to keep utilization at a performant and cost-effective level.
+In this way, available resources can be conserved for peak usage or a traffic surge, removing resources and adding resources when it makes sense.

-In the context of the public cloud, users are able to purchase capacity on-demand, and on a pay-as-you-go basis.
+In the context of public cloud environments, users are able to purchase capacity on-demand, and on a pay-as-you-go basis.
 This means that during peaks in demand, such as Black Friday, when system monitoring detects increased utilization above a usual baseline, it can respond by purchasing additional virtual machines in order to handle these spikes in traffic.
 As the traffic then falls away, these additional virtual machines can be automatically shut down.
 This feature is often referred to as auto-scaling.

 Horizontal scalability or scaling down refers to adding additional compute instances, often of the same size, to the system.
 For example, if we added additional replicas to our existing MongoDB cluster, we would have scaled it horizontally

 It is worth noting, however, that there is an inherent limit to systems that rely on vertical scaling — since there is usually a maximum server size available on all public clouds.
-The same is usually not true for horizontal scaling — where it's possible to scale solutions out from a single server, to tens of thousands of servers.
+The same is usually not true for horizontal scaling — where it's possible to scale solutions out from a single server to tens of thousands of servers.

 This could mean adding additional virtual machines to an application, increasing the size of an existing database server, or increasing the number of available compute functions in a system with a serverless architecture.
 All of these features enable users to increase the number of resources available to a system in order to meet increasing demand.